Business RadioX ®

 • Being referable is something you have to work at.
 Your website, your social media presence, and the way you communicate all signal to potential referral partners whether they can confidently send someone your way.

-• Asking better questions is a learnable skill.
+• Asking better questions is a teachable skill.
 Bob’s GLP framework, moving from global industry challenges to local company issues to personal focus areas, helps you listen strategically and identify where you can genuinely help.

 • Hosting a connection meeting well means doing your homework on both parties beforehand, sharing bios so neither person shows up cold, and framing the introduction with specific reasons why you think it’s a worthwhile meeting.